robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 - Regexps can be matched with a list, but context-free languages need a stack

-- Naïve recursive functions will infinite loop 💥
+- Naïve implementations will infinite loop 💥

 ---